 Paella may well be the national dish in Spain, but there are so many other types of foods to try in Barcelona.
-After all, Spanish food isn’t just about the ever-popular combination of rice, meat, chorizo and shell-fish.
+After all, as our Barcelona food tours will showcase, Spanish food isn’t just about the ever-popular combination of rice, meat, chorizo and shell-fish.

 While there are plenty of other choices available across Spain, Barcelona has some regional delights available too.
 As such, among our 10 foods to try in Barcelona that aren’t Paella, we take a look at traditional Spanish food along with some local favourites.

-Food and drink culture in Spain centres around socialising and experiencing a range of flavours and cooking techniques.
+Food and drink culture in Spain centres around socialising with family and friends.
+As a result, food and drink experiences in Barcelona cover a range of occasions.
 By joining a tapas tour in Barcelona, you will sample a wide variety of small plates.
 All of which will culminate into one fantastic meal.

 Although, what sets a city like Barcelona apart from the rest of Spain, is some of the more localised cuisines.
 Barcelona is a major city within the Catalan region, which really does come with its very own culinary experience.

 10 Foods to try in Barcelona Other Than Paella

 When visiting Spain, here are a selection of foods to try in Barcelona other than paella.
 Many of which make the most of the local, fresh ingredients that have made Catalan cuisine so popular.
 Not only that but when joining one of our Barcelona food tours it’s nice to know what to expect.

 Pà amb tomàquet

 This is a standard in any local bar, favoured for its simplicity.
 Slices of fresh bread served with tomatoes, salt and a little olive oil.
 It may not initially sound like much, but remember Spain is well-known for the best olive oil in the world.